cipherstash/protectphp-ffi/README.md

 #### Bulk Decryption

 Decrypt multiple ciphertext strings using the `decryptBulk()` method.
-This method accepts a client pointer and a JSON array of objects, where each object contains a `ciphertext` key with the base85-encoded ciphertext string:
+This method accepts a client pointer and a JSON array of objects, where each object contains a `ciphertext` with the base85-encoded ciphertext string and an optional `context` for decryption:

 ```php
 use CipherStash\Protect\FFI\Client;